5 Signs It’s Time to Try Holistic Treatment for Anxiety

 Sign 3: You want your spiritual life to be included in your anxiety toolkit.

 Spirituality often gets neglected in therapy.
 But if this is a major part of your life, you need a therapist who can make sure your spiritual practices are included in your care.
+And if your spiritual practices aren’t part of what mainstream society thinks of as “standard” you shouldn’t have to worry about your therapist discriminating against you.

 Sign 4: You want your cultural practices to be centered in therapy.